 Scott Snider, LCSW is the Clinical Coordinator of the Duke Child Abuse and Neglect Medical Evaluation Clinic.
 He has conducted diagnostic interviews as part of children’s medical evaluations for suspected abuse for over 19 years.

 Scott Rodriguez is a retired sworn Law Enforcement at the Dare County Sheriff’s Office.
 Scott worked as a criminal investigator and conducted child forensic interviews.
 He continues to work as child interviewer and trainer for the RADAR models.
-Scott also conducts forensic interviews at the New Orleans Child Advocacy Center.
+Scott also conducts forensic interviews at the New Orleans Child Advocacy Center and SAFEchild Advocacy Center.

 Paige Gilliland is the Senior Forensic Interviewer at AWAKE Children’s Advocacy Center in Jackson County.
 Paige has been interviewing children for eight years and serves as a faculty moderator on the RADAR training team.